Why Your Online Reputation Matters In 2021 And Beyond

 Reviews Drive Online Reputation

+Say it again… Reviews Drive Online Reputation.
 Imagine you’re a consumer who does a web search for appliance repair in your city and the results shown below are presented.
 Who are you calling first?
 All things being equal, if you are like 93% of all other consumers, you would first try Southern Appliance Repair.
 Let me tell you why…

 The Importance of Online Reputation

-Online reviews provide a security blanket to your target audience — that is, the consumers you target and who find you online.
+Online reviews provide a security blanket to your target audience — that is, the consumers you target as customers and prospects, and those who find you online.
 These 5 stars known as a review ranking give you social proof (or not), increase consumer trust (or not), and give anyone who doesn’t know you a reason to try you.
 Reviews are a direct line to the consumers you target and your online reputation will dictate whether or not anyone will give your product or service a go.

 If you’re not already working to improve your online reviews, there is an easy place to start.